 Regular inspections, maintenance and water quality testing is performed by certified operators to ensure optimal operation of the GEID water systems.
-The district performed unidirectional flushing of each system in the summer of 2022 and conducted isolated area flushing as required due to maintenance, repair activities, and to maintain water quality.
+The district performed unidirectional flushing in late-2024 and conducted isolated area flushing as required due to maintenance, repair activities, and to maintain water quality.